 Step 4: Translate your Contact Forms

 If you have contact forms on your website, you’ll want to translate them as well.
 The good news is that no matter which plugin you’re using for the contact form functionality, translating the form won’t be a problem.

 Go to the page that has your contact form and click on the Translate Page button in the top admin bar to begin.

 Hover your mouse over the elements of your form, such as the “Your Name” field label, etc. Translate all those texts in the sidebar.
-Remember to click on Save translation after adding each one.
+Remember to click on Save after adding each one.
 You can also translate your send button in a similar way.

 With the main form texts done, you should also take care of any of the error and success messages that your form script generates after a visitor makes a submission attempt.

 The easiest way to trigger those is to actually click on the send button yourself and see what happens.
 You’ll see something like this: